 Additionally, if you build up negative history with an ad that stops performing well, you would benefit from the significant edit.
 It also makes sense to pause an ad and re-launch if it performed well and then stopped performing well at some point.

 After you’ve successfully applied Facebook’s best practices for structuring your media buying, you can begin shifting your focus to generating high performing Facebook ad creative.
 This will becomes the primary differentiator in your campaigns and financial success.
 Constant creative testing of copy, video, and images becomes imperative to your campaign objectives.
 A large volume of creative is needed to achieve and also to sustain ROAS as creative rapidly fatigues with increased spend and audience reach.
-Moreover, 95% of creative fail to outperform your portfolio’s best, so even when have a high-performing creative, you need to think about replacing it.
+Moreover, 95% of creative fail to outperform your portfolio’s best, so even when having a high-performing creative, you need to think about replacing it.
 By adopting Facebook’s best practices and focusing on a winning creative strategy, you’ll be able to break out from the competition and start reaping the rewards this year.

 (San Francisco, CA / August 22, 2018) Consumer Acquisition – the most trusted provider of creative, SaaS tools and user acquisition services for social advertising – is excited to announce the expansion of their Creative Studio with new social platform partners, enhanced analytics capabilities and seamless creative collaboration tools.
-The creative-first approach for brands and advertisers will now support Facebook, Instagram, Google UAC, SnapChat, Pinterest and IAB ads within a unified platform that brings a best in class end-to-end solution.
+The creative-first approach for brands and advertisers will now support Facebook, Instagram, Google App Campaign, SnapChat, Pinterest and IAB ads within a unified platform that brings a best in class end-to-end solution.

 The Consumer Acquisition Creative Studio helps to manage and bolster the creative process for advertisers by producing videos and images for advertising, providing advanced creative analytics and workflow optimization, while offering an internal team of highly trained editors and designers on tap to build and optimize creative units.
-The platform’s additions were designed to compliment Facebook and Google’s machine learning algorithm updates that have automated intraday optimization driving ad creative to become the primary differentiator for social advertising performance.
+The platform’s additions were designed to complement Facebook and Google’s machine learning algorithm updates that have automated intraday optimization driving ad creative to become the primary differentiator for social advertising performance.

 The expanded platform provides social advertisers a simplified approach to the creative approval processes with an easy-to-use, Trello-like task manager that gathers and centralizes feedback, tasks and action items to create universal transparency while allowing advertisers the ability to create and manage unique workflows.
 Additional features include the ability to see information at-a-glance in order to monitor both the big picture of any campaign or note specific details across custom boards, as well as to seamlessly unify communications across stakeholders.